What Is the Best Cut of Steak? The Ultimate Top 10 List

 grassfed-Sirloin-Steak.jpg

 The sirloin steak comes from directly underneath the cow’s tenderloin strip portion.
-Because this steak cut comes from a very muscular area of the animal, it's quite likely to be tougher the our first 3 steaks listed above.
+Because this steak cut comes from a very muscular area of the animal, it's likely to be tougher than the first three steaks listed above.

 But don't let that turn you off, it's still a tender steak that our customers enjoy at a nice value.